Veganuary 2022: Chinese Herbal Recipes to Try This Month

 4) If you have a cough, add some tangerine peel to the soup and add some honey, but not sugar.
 Sip it warm like a cup of tea.

-What’s special about Orange Peel and Ginger?
+What’s Special About Orange Peel and Ginger?

-Dried Ginger Root (Gan Jiang) is an ingredient naturally high in minerals, being a great source of potassium, magnesium, copper and vitamin B6.
+Dried Ginger Root (Gan Jiang) is an ingredient naturally high in minerals, being a great source of potassium, magnesium, copper, and vitamin B6.
 They are prized for their therapeutic properties, being known to fight infection, improve heart health and balance blood sugar levels.

 Summary